stathissideris/dali/README.md

 # dali

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for 2D graphics.

-## Usage

-FIXME

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Stathis Sideris

 Distributed under the Eclipse Public License, the same as Clojure.